tweag/monad-bayes/docs/source/probprog.md

 # User Guide

-Probabilistic programming is all about being able to write programs like:
+Probabilistic programming is all about being able to write arbitrary probabilistic models as programs, like:

 ```haskell
 sprinkler :: MonadInfer m => m Bool